PNNL-Comp-Mass-Spec/InfernoRDN/readme.txt

 == Installation ==

-1) Download and install the latest version of R 3 from http://cran.r-project.org/bin/windows/base/
+1) Download and install the latest version of R 3.x from http://cran.r-project.org/bin/windows/base/

-2) Run setup.exe (or InfernoRDNSetup.msi)
+2) Run the installer, InfernoRDNSetup.exe

 3) Start InfernoRDN using the Start Menu or desktop shortcut